 Insight #3: Beauty is in the little things.
 The therapeutic value of art lies not just in projections of complex realities and shared suffering.
 Art also serves to remind us of beauty in the little things; those things too often overlooked in the frenetic 21st-century.
 Born in Wisconsin, the feminist icon Georgia O'Keeffe pioneered modernist art in the United States with abstract impressions of nature.
 In the painting below, she invites us to admire the understated elegance and bold color of a single lily.
 That a simple thing can convey such depth of beauty is an enduring source of hope.

 Care to share?
 The richness of art is that every piece has therapeutic value by serving as a reminder of some deep insight.
-We'd love to hear your own stories of therapy through art, so why not send us a message at firstname.lastname@example.org with some favorite art of your own?
-If you'd like to read more about art as therapy, check out the book by John Armstrong and Alain de Botton (link), which popularized the idea of viewing art in this way.
+We'd love to hear your own stories of therapy through art, so why not send us a message with some favorite art of your own?
+If you'd like to read more about art as therapy, check out the book by John Armstrong and Alain de Botton (link), which popularized the idea of viewing art this way.